drwasho/openbazaar-documentation/02 Getting Started.md

 #### Notary

-Notaries are a vital part of OpenBazaar.
+Notaries are a vital part of _OpenBazaar_.
 They are the third key holder in the 2-of-3 multisig, meaning that if there is a dispute between buyer and merchant, only the notary has the power to work with one of the parties to release the funds.
 As such, it’s important that buyer and merchant trust the notary not to collude with the other party.
 In beta we recommend smaller transactions until reputable notaries emerge in the market.
 Since in the 5.0 beta buyers choose notaries, the burden is on the merchant to either accept the buyer’s choice of notary or contact the buyer and notary to tell them you don’t want to engage in trade with the other parties.

 ##### Trusted Notaries